GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | @@                | Prints the @ sign itself                                       |
 +-------------------+----------------------------------------------------------------+

-[tbl:escape]

-Shorthand notation for a few special European characters has also been added (Table [tbl:scand]):
+Shorthand notation for a few special European characters has also been added:

 +----------+------------+----------+------------+
 | *Code*   | *Effect*   | *Code*   | *Effect*   |